smithatlanta/simplenodewebsite/README.md

 ### Ubuntu deployments

 [Upstart and Monit][Upstart and Monit] - This is how I have all my personal node websites deployed.
 Once setup, The only thing needed to deploy code changes is 'stop nodesite', 'git pull' and 'start nodesite'.
 Monit can actually monitor the state of the wesbsite and restart the website if it sees that its down.
-Use 'Test' as user name and password.

 ### Mongo Tools